PLNech/workshop-algolia-zenika/README.md

 - Configure the engine to search the way you like 🔎
 - Build a front-end in a few minutes with instantsearch.js ⚡

-We will use [**Smashing Magazine's website**](https://www.smashingmagazine.com/) as an example project, and will go from raw JSON data to a fully functional search interface.
+We will use [**Smashing Magazine's website**](https://www.smashingmagazine.com/) as an example project, and will go from raw JSON data to a fully functional search interface:

+- In Step 1 and Step 2, you will build the back-end.
+Documentation links will point you to what needs to be done, and you'll find code samples if you're stuck.
+- In Step 3, you will build the front-end from an existing webpage.
+We provide you the HTML/CSS/JS code so you can simply follow this readme and uncomment the code blocks to get a functional front-end app ; you are welcome to customize it further!
+Try tweaking the parameters and check the documentation to see what you could do :)

 # Step 0: Get started
 > *Get the initial data and your API Credentials*